McCluskey used Unite cash to keep relationship with Corbyn’s chief of staff out of the headlines

 While much of the credit goes to Corbyn’s undoubted popularity among a large section of the Labour membership, his victory was a handsome payoff for a union leader who was unusually involved in the minutiae of internal Labour party politics.
 And for most of the period that followed, Murphy – McCluskey’s partner, in politics and love – played as vital a role in sustaining Corbyn in office.

 A working-class Glaswegian, Murphy worked in the NHS for 25 years as a nurse, ward sister and health visitor, caring for mental health patients as well as those with HIV, Aids and drug issues.
 She was also active in the union Unison.
 “She’s a multi-faceted character with a lot of warmth,” says one Labour figure who does not share her politics, “and she was a very good nurse.”
-Her first foray into Westminster politics was as a diligent and supportive parliamentary assistant to the Labour MP Tom Watson, then at the outset of his campaign to expose phone hacking by Rupert Murdoch’s tabloids.
+Her first foray into Westminster politics was working for MPs, including as a diligent and supportive parliamentary assistant to the Labour MP Tom Watson, then at the outset of his campaign to expose phone hacking by Rupert Murdoch’s tabloids.

 Murphy’s first significant brush with controversy came in 2013 when McCluskey backed her nomination as Unite’s preferred Labour candidate in the Falkirk byelection.
 After allegations that Unite members had been recruited to influence the selection process she was suspended from the party but reinstated after an inquiry cleared her of selection fixing.
 She nevertheless stood down for the sake of “reconciliation and unity”.
 It was around this time that one executive member is said to have confronted McCluskey by saying he was trying to make his “girlfriend” an MP.
 In 2014 at the age of 50, she donated a kidney to a gravely ill boy she did not know.